 On May 20, Colombia extended its health emergency until August 31.

 El Salvador: El Salvador has issued an emergency decree which suspends most judicial and administrative procedures.
-This appears to include procedures and hearings at the Institute for Access to Public Information (IAIP), El Salvador’s independent oversight body for RTI.
-UPDATE: A 17 March 2020 press communication from IAIP establishes, among other changes, the suspension of in-person proceedings at the Institute, that any type of document may be received via email and that requests will be processed but failures to process requests or delays may be justified for entities directly impacted by the COVID-19 measures.
+This appears to include procedures and hearings at the Institute for Access to Public Information (IAIP), El Salvador’s independent oversight body for RTI, as well as deadlines for processing requests.
+A 17 March 2020 press communication from IAIP establishes, among other changes, the suspension of in-person proceedings at the Institute, that any type of document may be received via email and that requests will be processed but failures to process requests or delays may be justified for entities directly impacted by the COVID-19 measures.

 The President extended the state of emergency; this extension was suspended by the Supreme Court while the Court considered the President’s authority to extend the declaration without legislative approval.
 The President then issued a second extension of the emergency through 6 June.

 On 1 June, another legislative decree suspended administrative deadlines for a period of 10 days because of Tropical Storm Amanda.
 On 11 June, with the expiration of this decree and the COVID-19 emergency decrees, IAIP announced that administrative deadlines related to access to information were again in force, both for the processing of requests and for IAIP’s own operations.
 (A new decree did not include a suspension of deadlines).
 The announcement also stated that IAIP would resume its own operations, including hearings.